hannobraun/fornjot/README.md

 This is the code for the [spacer model](/models/spacer).
 As you can see, there's still some work to do, to make the process of defining models more convenient.

+### Basic modeling features

+At this point, Fornjot supports basic 2D shapes (sketches made from lines segments, circles, limited combinations between them), sweeping those 2D shapes along a straight path to create a 3D shape, and some very incomplete support for constructive solid geometry (CSG).

+The short- to mid-term priority is to provide solid CSG support, more flexible sketches, and more flexible sweeps (along a circle or helix).
+Long-term, the plan is to keep adding more advanced CAD modeling features, to support even complex models and workflows.

 ### Export to 3MF

 Exporting models to the [3D Manufacturing Format](https://en.wikipedia.org/wiki/3D_Manufacturing_Format) (3MF), which is used in 3D printing, is supported.